chenchih/TechNote/PythonNote/Advance/FastAPI/Readme.md

     - Sorting results (e.g., sorting users by name or creation date).

 > Note:
-> We need to understand these term in order to more unstrand when creating route.
-In the previous part1, the create route is a easy example, and in this part I will mention different using different HTTP method like get, post,etc.
+> We need to understand these term in order to more unstrand when creating routes.
+In the previous part, the create route is an easy example, and in this part, I will mention different using different HTTP methods like get, post, etc.

 ### 1. Create route

-The root route I shown in part1, basically it mean when access endpoint without add any thing will be your root route, like `http://127.0.0.1/8000` it will get the root route which is display `hello:world`
+The root route I showed in part1, basically means when access the endpoint without adding anything will be your root route, like `http://127.0.0.1/8000` it will get the root route which is display `hello:world`

 ```
 from fastapi import FastAPI